seqwell/LongPlex/README.md

 | bc1015.B03    | bc1015.sample6  |
 | bc1015.C01    | bc1015.sample7  |

-When `rename_map` is provided, the `RENAME_DEMUX_STATS` process will also produce a renamed version of the demultiplexing summary CSV with the user-defined sample names applied.
+When `rename_map` is provided:
+- The `RENAME_DEMUX_STATS` process produces a renamed version of the demultiplexing summary CSV with the user-defined sample names applied.
+- The `DEMUX_QC` process uses the map to populate the `Sample_Name` column in the per-well stats table.
+  The `Barcode` column always retains the original `pool_ID.well_ID` key (e.g. `bc1015.A01`) regardless of renaming.
+- When multiple pools are present in the `pool_sheet`, the `rename_map` may contain entries for all pools.
+  Each pool's `DEMUX_QC` run will automatically filter the map to only its own entries using the `pool_ID` prefix, ensuring no cross-pool mixing.

 ## Profiles: